Maryland Style Crab Cakes: A Classic Seafood Delight

 How Do I Store Leftovers?

-• Freeze: Place uncooked crab cakes on a baking sheet, freeze until solid, then transfer to a freezer bag.
-Cook from frozen or thaw overnight in the fridge before cooking.
+• Freezer: Freeze uncooked crab cakes on a tray until solid, then transfer to a freezer bag.
+You can cook from frozen or thaw overnight in the fridge.

 What’s the Best Way to Reheat Crab Cakes?